 How to Do Cable Crunches

-Cable crunch or kneeling cable crunches will define and strengthen your core since the abs are under constant tension throughout the entire exercise.
+Cable crunches, also known as kneeling cable crunches, effectively define and strengthen the core, maintaining constant tension on the abs throughout the exercise.

 Here is a step-by-step guide to carrying out a kneeling cable crunch:

-- Attach tricep rope handles to a cable station.
-Proceed to set up the carriage so that it is in the upper third of the machine.
+1. Attach tricep rope handles to a cable station.
+Proceed to set up the carriage so that it is in the upper third of the cable machine.
 Depending on your height, adjust your starting position.

-- Kneel facing the pulley about one and a half feet away from the machine.
+3. Kneel facing the pulley, about one and a half feet away from the machine.

-- Perform a crunch by pulling both handles with bent arms.
-All this time, let your elbows be parallel to your hips position.
+5. Perform a crunch by pulling both handles with bent arms.
+All this time, let your elbows be parallel to your hips.

 That completes one repetition.